nixworks/public/news/2015/03/13/README.md

 _Context: Gageodo, Ministry of Public Safety and Security, South Korea_

 ### [Chile declares a state of emergency and preliminary evacuation of 16,000 as a forest fire threatens the city of Valparaiso. ](/news/2015/03/13/chile-declares-a-state-of-emergency-and-preliminary-evacuation-of-16-000-as-a-forest-fire-threatens-the-city-of-valparaiso.md)
 Firefighters have contained a huge forest blaze that had threatened the picturesque Chilean port city of Valparaiso, officials said Sunday, adding the government plans to charge those responsible for the fire.
-One person died and thousands were evacuated on Friday from around the UNESCO World Heritage
+One person died and thousands were evacuated on Friday from around the UNESCO World Herita...

 ### [The Aung Takon passenger ferry sinks off the coast of Myanmar with 21 dead and 26 people missing. ](/news/2015/03/13/the-aung-takon-passenger-ferry-sinks-off-the-coast-of-myanmar-with-21-dead-and-26-people-missing.md)
 YANGON - A passenger ferry has sunk off the coast of western Myanmar, leaving at least 21 people dead and 26 missing, police said on Saturday..
 Read more at straitstimes.com.